martin12333/Readable-Lisp-S-expressions/tutorial.md

 Unsweeten: Translating Sweet-expressions into S-expressions
 ===========================================================

-We have a simple filter called "unsweeten" that translates sweet-expressions into S-expressions.
-You can use it to help you understand sweet-expressions, or use it to write programs using sweet-expressions and then translate it to something your Lisp-based system can understand.
+We have a filter called "unsweeten" that translates sweet-expressions into S-expressions.
+You can use it to write programs using sweet-expressions, like compiler.
+Basically, you can write sweet-expressions, and use unsweeten to translate that into something your Lisp-based system can understand.
+You can also use unsweeten to help you understand sweet-expressions - type in expressions, and see what they translate to!

-You can run it interactively, just type:
+You can run unsweeten interactively, just type:

     ./unsweeten